FindArticles FindArticles

 Age verification laws ignite online privacy showdown over ID checks

-Why lawmakers want stricter age checks
+Why lawmakers are calling for tougher age checks

-What counts as verification—and where it fails
+What counts as verification — and where it falls short

-A patchwork in the United States
+A patchwork in the U.S.

-The UK’s sweeping test case
+The UK’s sprawling test case

-Age verification laws clash with privacy: smartphone ID check, padlock, and gavel
+Age verification laws clash with privacy: smartphone ID check, padlock and gavel

 Security, breaches and unintended harm

-Platforms, VPNs and the cat-and-mouse effect
+Platforms, VPNs and the cat-and-mouse

 Toward safer, privacy‑first solutions